 Building an Epic Study Calendar

 The Epic calendar for the study will be requested by the CTRC and built by the Epic Research team.
 Please note, however, that the build takes approximately 6 weeks and the Epic Research account, which is created once the study is approve in eCRIS, is required to release the calendar for use in the study.

 When you receive the OCTRI Approval email for your project you will be instructed to contact the CTRC to set up an initiation meeting.
 Attendees to the meeting should be a CTRC staff member, the PI and/or study coordinator(s).

 The initiation meeting is a forum for an informal discussion of the procedures you are requesting from the CTRC nursing staff.
 Note that if the scope of services has changed from the time of requesting them to the time of implementation your Fee Agreement may need to be amended to reflect the procedures and costs accurately.

 Topics covered at the initiation meeting include:

 - Specimen handling needs

 - Bionutrition involvement

 Protocol-Specific Physician Orders

-The CTRC has electronic templates available to assist you in development of your orders:
+You may also need to develop a summary of nursing procedures for the study.
+The CTRC has electronic templates available to assist you in the development of this summary.